cloudmesh/cloudmesh-pi-burn/README.md

 ## Quickstart Guide for Mesh Networks

-This section will be completed.
+This section is still under development.

 In case you have a Mesh Network, the setup can typically be even more simplifies as we can attach the unmanaged router directly to a Mesh